littleroot/webgen/README.md

 ## Why?

-Construct DOM with `webapi.GetDocument().CreateElement`/`AppendChild` is tedious, looks ugly, and makes it difficult to verify correctness.
+Constructing DOM with `webapi.GetDocument().CreateElement`/`AppendChild` is tedious, looks ugly, and makes it difficult to verify correctness.

 Instead, define your components in HTML (which doesn't have the above drawbacks) and generate Go types and constructor functions for the components.

 ## Install